-Trientine, triethylene tetramine hydrochloride, was initially introduced in 1969 as a second line chelating agent in WD patients who developed adverse events related to D-penicillamine (84).
-There have been only rare reports of allergic reactions, arthralgias, muscle cramps, and sideroblastic anemia induced by trientine (85-87).
-Given its safety profile it is being increasingly used as first line chelation therapy, although there is a lack of robust clinical studies evaluating the efficiency of trientine in treating WD compared to D-penicillamine.
-Similar efficacy of trientine compared to D-penicillamine was shown in one large study in WD adults with liver symptoms (88).
-However, first line treatment with trientine was associated with a higher risk of neurologic worsening of symptomatic neurologic patients compared to D-penicillamine.
-The only available paediatric study analysed the efficacy of trientine as second-line therapy in 16 children with D-penicillamine intolerance or adverse events.
+There have been only rare reports of allergic reactions, arthralgias, muscle cramps, and sideroblastic anemia induced by trientine (85- 87).
+Given its safety profile it is being increasingly used as first-line chelation therapy, although there is a lack of robust clinical studies evaluating the efficiency of trientine in treating WD compared to Dpenicillamine.
+Similar efficacy of trientine compared to D-penicillamine was shown in 1 large study in WD adults with liver symptoms (88).
+First-line treatment with trientine was, however, associated with a higher risk of neurologic worsening of symptomatic neurologic patients compared to D-penicillamine.
+The only available pediatric study analyzed the efficacy of trientine as second-line therapy in 16 children with D-penicillamine intolerance or adverse events.
 Liver function normalized in the majority of children, but trientine did not improve accompanying neurological or psychiatric symptoms (86).

-The recommended dose of trientine in children is 20 mg/kg/day in 2-3 divided doses.
+The recommended dose of trientine in children is 20 mg/kg/ day in 2 to 3 divided doses.
 Recently, a small prospective pilot study in adults with WD has suggested that a once daily trientine regimen at a dose of 15 mg/kg provided good efficacy and safety but it should be further evaluated as maintenance therapy to improve compliance (89).
 Trientine also chelates iron, and therefore if iron supplementation is necessary, it should be administered at a different time of the day.
-The drug is best given 1 hour before or 2-3 hours after food for optimal absorption (Table 5).
+The drug is best given 1 hour before or 2 to 3 hours after food for optimal absorption (Table 5).
 Trientine tablets must be kept refrigerated, which could be a problem for patients residing in or travelling to hot countries.

-Zinc salts are being increasingly used as first line therapy for the treatment of presymptomatic patients and for maintenance therapy after initial de-coppering with a chelator, but the efficacy of zinc monotherapy in symptomatic patients with liver disease is still under debate (90-96).
+Zinc salts are being increasingly used as first-line therapy for the treatment of presymptomatic patients and for maintenance therapy after initial decoppering with a chelator, but the efficacy of zinc monotherapy in symptomatic patients with liver disease is still under debate (90-96).
 The postulated mode of action of zinc is the induction of metallothionein in enterocytes (97).
 Copper absorbed in the small intestine is thereby sequestered in enterocytes which at the end of their life cycle carry copper into the lumen.
 Zinc also induces hepatocyte metallothionein, and as D-penicillamine may have copper detoxifying effect.
-Most studies evaluating the clinical efficacy of zinc when applied as first line monotherapy in the various clinical presentations of WD showed that zinc had a better tolerance profile than penicillamine and could be safely used for treatment of presymptomatic children (90, 92-94).
-Treatment failure was however reported in symptomatic children presenting with liver disease (79, 91, 95, 96) and patients who relapsed on zinc improved after reintroduction of a chelating agent (91).
-Initiation of therapy with zinc salts presents also risk of neurological deterioration as is observed with other treatment modalities (91, 98).
+Most studies evaluating the clinical efficacy of zinc when applied as first-line monotherapy in the various clinical presentations of WD showed that zinc had a better tolerance profile than penicillamine and could be safely used for treatment of presymptomatic children (90,92-94).
+Treatment failure was however reported in symptomatic children presenting with liver disease (79,91,95,96) and patients who relapsed on zinc improved after reintroduction of a chelating agent (91).
+Initiation of therapy with zinc salts presents also risk of neurological deterioration as is observed with other treatment modalities (91,98).

-Different formulations of zinc salts are available: zinc sulphate, zinc acetate and zinc gluconate.
-Gastrointestinal problems, such as nausea, vomiting, epigastric pain, gastric/duodenal mucosal ulceration or erosion have been reported mainly with zinc sulphate, and may particularly alter the child's quality of life and lead to poor adherence (95, 99).
-Gastrointestinal symptoms may resolve when switching formulation from zinc sulphate to zinc acetate.
-Anemia related to iron deficiency, isolated increase of serum amylase and lipase levels (zinc containing enzymes) without clinical and radiological features of pancreatitis may also be observed.
+Different formulations of zinc salts are available: zinc sulfate, zinc acetate, and zinc gluconate.
+Gastrointestinal problems, such as nausea, vomiting, epigastric pain, gastric/duodenal mucosal ulceration, or erosion have been reported mainly with zinc sulfate, and may particularly alter the child's quality of life and lead to poor adherence (95,99).
+Gastrointestinal symptoms may resolve when switching formulation from zinc sulfate to zinc acetate.
+Anemia related to iron deficiency, isolated increase of serum amylase, and lipase levels (zinc containing enzymes) without clinical and radiological features of pancreatitis may also be observed.